-Pulling out a 17-pounder, the official record at the lake can be challenging but also fun when bass fishing.
+Pulling out a 17-pounder, the official record at the lake, can be challenging but also fun when bass fishing.

 If you are after a prize catch, then later winter into early spring is the time to snag a hefty trophy bass.
 Early May is the spawn or post-spawn period for largemouth bass in different lake sectors.
 At this time, they seek shallow water in the backs of coves at depths of under 3 feet.

-But after they spawn, bass tries to avoid the increasing hotter temperature of the summer and moves into colder water.
+But after they spawn, bass tries to avoid the increasingly hotter temperature of the summer and moves into colder water.
 Accordingly, you will need to go fishing in a deeper section of the lake, and Markley Cove is a favorite location to target largemouths.

 Top Targeted Fish Species